disouzam/advent-of-code/README.md

-# advent-of-code
+# About

-A tentative idea to create code to solve some Advent of Code challenges
+The idea of this repository is to collect my own work and ideas to solve Advent of Code challenges.
+Whenever I take an idea from others, I will explicitly mention and include links to the source.
+The work here might be developed in different languages including C#, Python, Javascript and others as it makes sense for learning / experimentation.